CookJustin/BoneChild/README.md

 # BoneChild

-A Vampire Survivors-style game built with LibGDX and packaged with jpackage.
+A top-down survival action game built with LibGDX and packaged with jpackage.

 ## 🎮 About

-BoneChild is a top-down survival game inspired by Vampire Survivors.
+BoneChild is a fast-paced top-down survival game.
 Fight off waves of enemies, collect experience, level up, and upgrade your abilities to survive as long as possible!

 ## 🛠️ Technology Stack